openthings-cc/FarmFood-Interoperability/tracks.md

 Track-1 - Infrastructure and Applications.
 ---

-* To build open-source applications to bootstrap the practical use of the outputs.
-This includes a semantic-enabled healthy recipes application and a platform that brings together different datasets into a single application.
-This can help an agent to discover public offers on their local area, such as products, delivery, news, recipes etc.
+* To build open-source [applications](./applications.md) to bootstrap the practical use of the outputs.
 * To set up and manage databases and services.

 Track-2 - Integration and Vocabulary mapping.